 What are the risks of undereye filler?

-Bruises, swelling.
+Common risks are bruises, swelling.
 The undereye is a delicate area with thin skin.
 Hence there is a risk of swelling and bruising.
 Bruising and swelling in the undereye from fillers is very normal, and in general take 2 weeks to resolve.
 This is of course an average, some people taking longer, some people shorter.

 Rare cases, a risk of blindness.